jcaperella29/methylation_shiny/README.md

 # DNA Methylation Shiny App

-> An interactive R Shiny application for DNA methylation analysis with full support for HPC deployment via Singularity/Apptainer.
+> An interactive R Shiny application for DNA methylation analysis with full support for HPC deployment via Singularity/Apptainer and SLURM.

 ---